5 Frequently Asked Questions about Injection Mold Cleaning Procedures

 With regular maintenance that occurs right before you start to see the diminished part quality, you can prevent these common frustrations within your operations.
 Waiting to do maintenance only when problems arise or mold tooling breaks down can require more expensive repairs and jeopardize your productivity.

-It's important to note that routine mold maintenance is essential for any molding operations—from plastic extrusion and polyurethane molding to composite and flexible rubber molding operations.
+It's important to note that routine mold maintenance is essential for any molding operations—from plastic extrusion and polyurethane molding to composite and rubber mold operations.
 And Stoner Molding Solutions provides products for several industries, including composite molding releases, injection mold cleaners, water- and solvent-based release agents, and more.
 Contact our team today for expert advice for your molding operations.

 3. How Do You Clean Injection Molds?